Calling Catfish – How to Spot a Fake…

 - Money.
 Lending a fiver to your best mate for lunch is one thing, but if your new online ‘buddy’ is already asking you for money to get their car fixed so they can come and visit you, whilst promising to pay you back ‘later’.
 Let’s be honest, they won’t (you’re not a bank).

 - …and their posts.
 Everyone gets a post from someone every now and then, even if it’s from your great aunty sharing a funny meme.
-If no one has posted on their wall to wish them a happy birthday or shared anything with them, then this has got to be a cause for concern.
+If no one has posted on their wall to wish them a happy birthday, tagged them in a photo on Instagram or shared anything with them, then this has got to be a cause for concern.

 - …and their photos.
 There’s nothing wrong with having photos of yourself on your profile (it is your profile after all), but if they don’t have any photos with their friends or family and it’s mostly photos of themselves at weird angles with bad lighting, then something’s up; are they even tagged in other friends’ photos?
 If not, something fishy’s going on…